-Nude Beaches!
+Nude Beaches Spain!
 You want them and we have them.
-Costa Tropical is a paradise for the naturist, with plenty of options to soak up the sun and enjoy the beach.
-Costa Tropical is a nice little secret along the coast of Granada and there are a few options for clothing optional.
+Costa Tropical is a paradise for the nude naturist, with plenty of options to soak up the sun and enjoy the beach.
+Costa Tropical is a nice little secret along the coast of Granada and there are a few options for clothing optional beaches.
 It is touristy enough to have the amenities you will enjoy, yet private enough to feel like you are living with the locals.
 While this slice of coastline isn’t vast, you certainly have a great choice of naturalists beaches to choose from.

 We will start at the west end of Costa Tropical and work our way to the east.
-We also offer a map with a full list of all of the Almuñécar area beaches.
+We also offer a map of Almuñécar area beaches.

 There is parking at the top of the hill and an easy hike down, but a bit more effort coming back up.
 Please be sure to have water with you to stay hydrated.
 During the summer months (mid June – August), a minibus is offered for €1 each way, to/from the naturist beach.